-(If you prefer your morning bread a little jazzed up, try this soft cheesy ensaymada, these ube bread rolls or treat yourself to Spanish bread.
+(If you prefer your morning bread a little jazzed up, try this soft cheesy ensaymada, ube pandesal or treat yourself to Spanish bread.
 They’re all delicious!)

 Are you a Filipino living abroad like me?
-Then you’re probably thinking why bother making pandesal at home when you can get them pretty easily at the Asian supermarket.
+Then you’re probably thinking why bother making pandesal at home when you can get them pretty easily at the Asian supermarket or places like Valerio’s or Goldilocks.

 One reason: nothing beats the smell of freshly baked pandesal filling your kitchen.